Discover Financial Resources to Help Fund Your Degree

-Get the financial support you need to successfully pursue your learning goals
+Get the financial support you need to pursue your learning goals.

 Frequently Asked Questions

 No. Many non-U.S. citizens qualify for federal student aid.
-The most common category of eligible noncitizen is that of permanent resident (someone with a “green card”), but there are other categories as well please visit the Federal Student Aid website for more information.
-We also recommend non-U.S. students check with the institution’s financial aid office regarding other types of financial.
+The most common category of eligible noncitizens is “permanent resident” (someone with a “green card”), but there are other categories as well.
+Please visit the Federal Student Aid website for more information.
+We recommend that non-U.S. students check with the institution’s financial aid office regarding other types of financial aid.

 Yes.
-If you are a U.S. citizen or permanent resident, you may qualify for federal student aid.
+If you are a U.S. citizen or permanent resident, you may qualify for federal student aid that you can use to fund degree programs from U.S.-based academic institutions.
 Please refer to the Federal Student Aid website for more information and to complete your free application for Federal Student Aid (FAFSA).
-The FAFSA opens January 1.
+The FAFSA opens on January 1.

-No. Students pay directly to the universities after being accepted into the program.
+No. Students pay the universities directly after being accepted into the program.

-Most degree programs offer pay as you go.
-You won’t be billed up front for the whole degree.
-Instead, you’ll pay as you go – each term you’ll pay tuition just for the courses you are enrolled in.
+Most degree programs offer pay-as-you-go plans.
+You won’t be billed upfront for the entire degree.
+Instead, you’ll pay as you go─each term you will only pay tuition for the courses you enroll in.